BxCppDev/Vire/README.rst

 .. code:: sh

-   $ which clhep-config                # check the clhep-config is now in your PATH ...
+   $ which clhep-config # check the brewed clhep-config is in your path.
+   ...
    $ clhep-config --prefix | tr -d '"' # check the CLHEP library installation path,
                                        # it should be the Linuxbrew prefix.